mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/member3.rst

 3.3.
 Python rendering and referencing functions of pools table
 ==============================================================
 Python functions are being stored at two files which are store.py and Pools_d.py, Olympics_d.py, Sponsors_d.py.
 At Olympics_d.py functions that are being used for rendering and establishing connection between HTML and other python functions at store.py.
-All functions at Pools_d.py, Olympics_d.py, Sponsors_d.py calls the related function at store.py with parameters taken from HTML, and sends renders the returning page from HTML files with taken data from SQL if any.
+All functions at Pools_d.py, Olympics_d.py, Sponsors_d.py calls the related function at store.py with parameters taken from HTML, and sends rendering the returning page from HTML files with taken data from SQL if any.
 Functions in Olympics_d.py can be seen below.

    .. code-block:: python